J0JIng/Heart-Disease-Predictive-Model/README.md

 ## 4. [Experiment]

-### Metrics used to evaluate the accuracy of the Model
+### Performance Metrics used to evaluate the accuracy of the Model
 To evaluate the performance of our model in predicting the presence or absence of a 'HeartDisease' response variable, We generated a correlation report and the confusion matrix:

 | Confusion Matrix  |       |        |        |